One Artist and One Motif: Julije Knifer and His Meander

 min Read20 July 2023

-When we think of a meander we usually think of a winding riverbed of Meander River in Asia Minor or an ancient decoration of broken lines that is repeated in an uninterrupted sequence.
+When we think of a meander we usually think of a winding riverbed of the Meander River in Asia Minor or an ancient decoration of broken lines that is repeated in an uninterrupted sequence.
 But, for one man meander wasn’t a geographical term nor decoration, ornament, or aesthetics.
 It had a completely different meaning.
-In this article, you will find out about an artist who has devoted his whole life to this one motif.
+In this article, you will find out about an artist who has devoted his entire life to this one motif.
 His name is Julije Knifer, a Croatian painter, who lived and worked in Croatia, Germany, and France and exhibited in many cities around the world.

 Julije Knifer and Meander

 Julije Knifer defined his paintings as a “series of facts that constitute a meander or a series of meanders, which are in the end just one meander.”
 A black and white painting he called anti-painting.
-White on a black background or black on the white background, horizontal or vertical, on one panel, two panels, uninterrupted.
+White on a black background or black on a white background, horizontal or vertical, on one panel, two panels, uninterrupted.

-Meander in the corner, meander as drawing on A4 paper, as b/w collage, meander on canvas and even as a mural in public space, left to erosion under the influence of the weather or because of painting over.
+Meander in the corner, meander as drawing on A4 paper, as b/w collage, meander on canvas, and even as a mural in public space, left to erosion under the influence of the weather or because of painting over.